umairmoinuddin/azureml-primers/ex1.md

 1. Sign into the [Azure portal](https://portal.azure.com) and create a new **Azure Machine Learning service workspace** resource in a new resource group.
 You can use any available region.
 2. When the workspace and its associated resources have been created, view the workspace in the portal.

+> **More Information**: To learn more about workspaces, see the [Azure ML Documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-workspace).

 ## Task 2: Open the Azure ML Web Interface

 You can manage workspace assets in the Azure portal, but for data scientists, this tool contains lots of irrelevant information and links that relate to managing general Azure resources.
 An alternative, Azure ML-specific web interface for managing workspaces is available.